 The Company has an Enterprise Risk Management framework administered by the Risk Management Committee to develop, implement and monitor the effectiveness of risk management processes for the Company.
-This framework enables identification, assessment, monitoring and mitigation of strategic, operational, compliance, financial, reputation and Cyber & ESG risks that are key to achieving our business objectives.
-Risks are identified, evaluated and prioritized based on their likelihood of occurrence and severity of business impact.
+The structured framework enables identification, assessment, monitoring and mitigation of strategic, operational, compliance, financial, reputation, technology & data and ESG risks that are key to achieving our business objectives.

+To ensure a comprehensive approach, Risks are identified, evaluated and prioritized based on their likelihood of occurrence and severity of business impact.